 Millions of jobs will be destroyed in this transformation, but new opportunities will also be created and new industries will emerge.
 What is certain is that all jobs will change and be impacted.
 Join me to discover the trends of the future of work.

-The latest trends in the world of work
+What are the latest trends in the world of work ?

 - Transformation of traditional work models

 The labor market is undergoing a significant transformation due to the appearance of three major disruptions: globalization, digitization, and demographic changes – especially the aging population.
 The idea of studying a major for five years and pursuing a professional career related to those studies at a company with a full-time contract is obsolete for new generations.